CDTA Dance Teacher Training Program

 Inclusivity in the dance class (1 hour)

-How to teach steps from Grade 1 terminology/Historical and Stylized Steps (Tap) (60 min)
+How to teach steps from Grade 1 Terminology/Historical and Stylized Steps (Tap) (60 min)

 Month 6